niyati2705/SnapCanvas/README.md

 Open index.html in your web browser.

 # Usage
-Click the "Capture Image" button to take a photo.
+Click the White Recording button to take a photo.

-Click the "Record Video" button to start recording a video.
+Click the Red Recording button button to start recording a video.

-Click the "Apply Filter" button to apply a filter to the image.
+Choose a filter from the available options to apply a filter to the image.

-Click the "View Gallery" button to view your captured media.
+Click the Gallery icon to view your captured media.

 In the gallery, you can download or delete your media.

 # License